We've learned that the New Mexico Supreme Court has denied 6-0 accused cop-killer Michael Astorga's appeal to take the death penalty off the table.

 According to TV reports, the court declined to rule on Astorga's constitutional challenges to the death penalty, which included research from the Capital Jury Project that pointed out prejudicial flaws in the jury system.

-During the May 12 oral arguments, the Supreme Court seemed especially interested in the New Mexico Legislature's bill to repeal the death penalty, HB 285, signed into law during the 2009 session.
+, the Supreme Court seemed especially interested in the New Mexico Legislature's bill to repeal the death penalty, HB 285, signed into law during the 2009 session.
 The bill, which replaced the death penalty with life without the possibility of parole, did not include cases in which the murders were committed before July 7, 2009.

 The defense, delivered by public defender Jeff Buckels, argued that the Legislature and governor's decision should be followed by a judicial order to eliminate the death penalty for the remaining cases not covered by the new law.